egle-git/shears/Pruner/README.md

 * --branches-from FILE, -b FILE

-   includes the branches listed in FILE in the ouput tree.
+   includes the branches listed in FILE in the output tree.
 Format is one branch per line.
 Line starting with a '#' sign are considered as comments and are ignored.  --ouput-file FILE Specifies the file name to write the ouput to.
-If -o FILE the output is text (see make-*-list options), then - sign can be used in place of a filename to display the result on screeen.
+If -o FILE the output is text (see make-*-list options), then - sign can be used in place of a file name to display the result on screen.

 ### Event selection options